Financial Privileges

 Elsewhere, Churches have enjoyed even greater privileges.
 Up until 1979 Spanish taxpayers had part of their payments automatically paid to the Roman Catholic Church.
 Now they have a choice of paying it to the Church or to the state's welfare and culture budgets.
 So few people chose to pay their tax to the Church that the Spanish state pays a “top-up” out of general taxation amounting to tens of millions of Euros per annum.
 Politicians recognise that the system is unsustainable and yet it continues year after year*.
 The European Commission ruled in 2005 that the Spanish government was in breach of EU law because it exempted the Church from Value Added Tax.
 Church land and property is still exempted from rates, and Roman Catholic schools are still massively subsidised*.
 Spanish colonies had similar laws, which often survived the collapse of empire.
 Chile won its independence from Spain early in the nineteenth century, but it continued to protect and subsidise the Roman Catholic Church, and still does so.
 In Germany the State deducts a Church tax along with income tax.
 Millions of Euros are spent by the government on "state disbursements" to religious communities that are really unconditional gifts to recognised Churches*.
 The position is worse in Italy, a supposedly secular state.
 There the Church enjoys massive financial privileges, under the Lateran Treaty or Concordat negotiated between Mussolini and the Pope in 1929.
 These privileges not only continued but were extended by Silvio Berlusconi's government in 2005 so that Church businesses such as hostels and health clubs could benefit from fiscal exemptions as well as retirement homes, schools, monasteries, convents and assorted religious institutes.
 The Roman Catholic Church owns in excess of 100,000 buildings in Italy, almost all benefiting from tax privileges, even after Berlusconi's legislation was amended in 2006.
 The Church benefits through this financial discrimination by over 1,000,000,000 Euros a year, which means that ordinary tax payers are paying in excess of a billion Euros more each year than they would do in a truly secular country.
 At the time of writing this matter is being investigated by the European Commission on the grounds that it constitutes illegal state aid*.

 The Roman Church built up its enormous wealth in a number of ways.
 Tithes, tenths and first fruits were just a few among many.
 Another source of income was the sale of indulgences.
 In the time of Sixtus IV (pope 1471-1484) the sale of plenary indulgences and Church offices accounted for a third of the papal budget.
 Then there were payments for absolution following serious crimes.
 Every crime had its price: so much for murder, so much for incest, so much for sodomy, so much for masturbation, and so on.
 According to the tariff published by the Roman chancery, a deacon guilty of murder could expect to be absolved for 20 crowns.
 The sale of holy relics also brought in fantastic amounts of money each year.
 The Roman catacombs became a vast treasure store.
 Odd finger bones were sold to poor pilgrims and whole skeletons to rich ones.
-All manner of relics were bought and sold raising the equivalent of hundreds of millions, perhaps billions, of dollars.
+All manner of relics were bought and sold raising the equivalent of hundreds of millions, perhaps billions,of dollars.
 Particularly impressive relics were housed in holy shrines, which the public was allowed to view at certain times, usually for a fee.
 Another source of funds was pimping.
 The Church licensed brothels and on occasion boasted of the employment it provided through prostitution.
 The Bishop of Winchester was famous for owning and licensing the brothels in Southwark.
 Pope Sixtus IV received 30,000 ducats a year from licensing brothels in Rome.
 The Church also levied a charge on priests who kept concubines.
 This sex tax, or cullagium as it was called, went into the funds of local ecclesiastical authorities.
 A bishop of Constance was reputed to have made a fortune out of the tax on his priests, who fathered children at the rate of 1,500 per annum*.

 The Church raised money through professional begging, though the beggars were dignified by titles such as mendicants and quaestores.
 One group, the Beghards, seems to have given us the English word beggar.
 Fees were charged for a range of privileges, from admission to shrines to the right to be buried inside a church.
 Admission to monasteries and nunneries was generally restricted to the rich, and in order to enter they were expected to bring a dowry with them.
 Unnecessary prohibitions were enforced, then licences and dispensations were sold to allow people to avoid them: permission to marry a distant relative, permission to marry "out of season", permission for a man of illegitimate birth to enter Holy Orders.
 The removal of the heart or other organs from the dead for separate burial was regarded by the Church as profane and abominable — but papal licences could be bought to allow such dismemberment*.
 There were hundreds of such exemptions to be purchased from the Church Dispensations from consanguinity laws (which prevented even distant relatives from marrying each other) brought in a million gold florins a year in the fifteenth century.
 People paid to have their names included on a bede-roll, which meant that they would be specifically mentioned during Masses after their deaths.
 Money would generally buy a proper burial for those who were technically not allowed one: those who died in jousts and duels, money-lenders, excommunicates, strangers to the parish, mothers and infants who died in childbirth, clergymen's wives, suicides, and so on.
 It was also possible to buy exemption from persecution.
 Portuguese conversos (Christianised Jews) for example paid 1,860,000 ducats to Philip III of Spain to stop being persecuted in the early seventeenth century.
 A papal decree was obtained and 410 prisoners released*.
 It is difficult to see this as anything other than a kind of official protection racket, especially since the same thing happened many times, over many years, and in many places.

 A useful standby was the sale of Church offices.
-Cardinals" hats were always popular.
+Cardinals' hats were always popular.
 They were often auctioned, and so had no fixed price.
 In the time of Pope Leo X in the sixteenth century, they were knocked down for, on average, around 30,000 ducats each.
 When funds ran low more offices could be invented , or turnover could be increased by poisoning existing cardinals, as Pope Alexander VI was known to do.

 Procurations were taxes that were nominally collected to cover the costs of a bishop's visits to his priests.
 In fact they came to be collected whether or not such visits took place, and in time the Pope claimed the right to all Procurations.
 Yet another revenue earner was the practice of "reconciliation".
 Anything or anyone who had been spiritually befouled needed reconciling to the Church.
 Thus for example women needed reconciling after the sinful activity of giving birth, and church buildings required reconciliation if blood was shed in their precincts.
 In some places reconciliation fees raised vast amounts of money.

-The Church also raised money by charging people for exemptions from restrictions and obligations.
-Thus for example one might buy the right to eat forbidden foods on fast days.
-People could buy the right to eat not only meat and fish but also eggs and butter.
-Funds raised from butter exemptions alone were huge — enough to fund new buildings.
-European cathedrals, including Rouen, still possess so called butter-towers, paid for by the proceeds of Lenten butter exemptions.
-Yet another example was the right to waive the three Tobias nights after a marriage.
+People could buy the right to eat not only meat and fish but also eggs, milk, butter and cheese.
+Funds raised from butter exemptions alone were huge — enough to fund vast new buildings.
+A number of European cathedrals still possess so-called butter-towers, paid for by the proceeds of Lenten butter exemptions.
+A notable example is the Butter Tower at Rouen, shown on the right.

 Every action by a priest was likely to incur a charge: the saying "no penny, no paternoster" is a reference to the practice of charging a mass stipend, or stole fee, before a priest would perform his duties.
 Priests who wanted to increase their revenue could generate the need for exorcisms and masses, perhaps by discovering witchcraft, or by organising ghostly visits, or by propagating stories of vampires*.